-Cafe lomi, descend on Rue Marcadet going toward the metro Marcadet Poissonniere?and you’ll find this little gem roasting their own beans and offering the best coffee in Paris. ?
-You should also stop into Melali a new to the hood on a quite little street with a peaceful beach type decor and good coffee.
+Cafe Lomi, descend on Rue Marcadet going toward the metro Marcadet Poissonniere and you’ll find this little gem roasting their own beans and offering the best coffee in Paris.
+You should also stop into Melali (CLOSED) a new to the hood on a quiet little street with a peaceful beach type decor and good coffee.

 There is a park at the foot at Sacre Couer with a Carousel for the little ones that’s always been popular with my son.
 There is also the little train of Montmarte that you can take for a ride around, and you can hop on at Moulin Rouge.

 Take a kiddie cooking class with Cook n with Class.

 There are also some pretty cool public pools in the 19th Arr, next door.

 Autour de Midi et Minuit offers the best jam sessions and place for live jazz in Montmartre.

 The cinema Louxor dates back to 1921 and has been recently renovated to its art deco style,